extension-dev/include_notebook_docs/README.md

 ### What is it good for?

 The include.ai Notebook excels at self-contained tasks that "do something."
 These tasks usually take user input (text input, dropdown, uploading a file), call product APIs, run SQL queries, or run Javascript.
-Typical use cases are: removing/adding a user, changing feature flags, joining multiple CSVs with SQL, enriching CSVs with APIs, and uploading CSVs into users' demo accounts.
+The main use case is writing code to get users (sales, marketing, recruiting tools).

 ### What is it not good for?
 (When should you not use include.ai?)

 include.ai Notebooks are not ideal for complex internal tools that resemble a database (check out Airtable or Retool) or for highly interactive data science apps (check out StreamLit).
 If you are writing an interactive essay with a focus on visualization, check out Observable.
 If you do not need to publish your Notebook as an app, stick with Jupyter or Google Colab.

 # Notebook Basics

-## Building a Notebook
-An include.ai Notebook is an interactive web notebook that allows you to build simple apps with inputs, data visualization, and raw code.
-You can also easily hide away all the complexity to transform your notebook into a simple linear application that anyone can use.

 ### Blocks